-If you’re the owner of rental property that is in danger of foreclosure, you may be wondering if there are any issues unique to rental property that you should be aware of.
-While the process of foreclosing on a rental property and a homeowner's primary residence will generally be the same, there are important differences in the help that may be available and the outcome.
+If you own rental property that's in danger of foreclosure, you might be wondering if any issues are unique to rental property that you should be aware of.
+While the process of foreclosing on a rental property and a homeowner's primary residence will generally be the same, some important differences exist in the help that could be available and the outcome.

 When a property is sold in foreclosure for less than the outstanding amount due on a mortgage, that difference is called a deficiency.
-In many states, lenders may sue borrowers to recover the deficiency.
+In many states, a lender may sue a borrower to recover the deficiency.
 If the court finds for the lender, the court will grant the lender a deficiency judgment.
 With a deficiency judgment in hand, the lender can pursue a number of methods to collect the deficiency from the borrower, including garnishing the borrower's wages, freezing the borrower's bank accounts, and placing liens on the borrower's other property.
-(For more information, see our article on Foreclosure & Deficiency Judgments.)

-In some states, such as California, Iowa, Nevada, North Dakota, and Oregon, lenders are prohibited from pursuing a deficiency judgment after the foreclosure of a mortgage secured by the borrower's primary residence so long as certain conditions are met.
-These protections of course would not apply to the foreclosure of a mortgage secured by a rental property.
-(For a summary of each state's laws covering deficiency judgments, see our page on State Anti-Deficiency Laws.)
+In some states, lenders are prohibited from pursuing a deficiency judgment after the foreclosure of a mortgage secured by the borrower's primary residence so long as certain conditions are met.
+These protections, of course, would not apply to the foreclosure of a mortgage secured by a rental property.
+(For a summary of each state's laws covering deficiency judgments, see State Anti-Deficiency Laws.)

 The foreclosure of rental property is complicated by the fact that, in addition to the borrower and the lender, there is also a tenant that will be affected by the foreclosure.
 A landlord needs to be aware of the following rights and obligations of tenants living in properties in foreclosure.